Roadmap

 - Read and write scopes are always separate

-- Every executed write is logged with agent ID, integration, timestamp, and payload summary
+- Every write is logged with agent ID, integration, timestamp, and payload summary

 Autonomy Modes